It’s a feeling we all experience at one point or another. You wake up, and the world seems to have lost its color.

 Feeling lost is normal because life doesn’t promise us anything, and sometimes even the best-laid plans can derail.

-In testing times, it is good to remind yourself of the things that can help you stay centered and pointing towards your true north.
+In testing times, it is good to remind yourself of the things that can help you stay centered and point toward your true north.

 At the heart of the matter of feeling lost is having no purpose in life or losing it due to unforeseen events or circumstances.